ksjiang/asmMD/README.md

+## Details

-## Calling Conventions
+### Calling Convention
 Functions follow Microsoft `_stdcall` calling conventions.
 All arguments are passed via stack; callee cleans up the arguments.
+In general, caller provides the memory for coordinates and forces; all memory allocated by functions in `asmMD` are freed upon returning.

+### Register Clobbers
-Register clobbers: `rax` = return value, if there is one Preserves all other registers (standard and XMM), but certainly don't rely on it!!
+Preserves all registers other than `rax` (standard and XMM), but certainly don't rely on it!!